EngyScott/trivia/backend/README.md

 ============================
 - Deletes a question from database and from page when refreshed, using a question ID
 - Request Arguments: question ID
-- Returns: an object of success value,the deleted question id, list of questions pagenated by 10 per page, number of total questions, current category ids,  list of categories in key:value pairs.
+- Returns: an object of success value,the deleted question id, list of questions pagenated by 10 per page, number of total questions, current category ids,  list of category string, in key:value pairs.
 - Sample: curl -X DELETE http://localhost:5000/questions/3

 {
     "categories": [
-        {
-            "id": 1,
-            "type": "Science"
-        },
-        {
-            "id": 2,
+         "Science",
-            "type": "Art"
+        "Art"
-        }
     ],
     "current_category": [
         5,